Sources of Hallucination by Large Language Models on Inference Tasks: Ethical Considerations

 This paper discusses two major sources of hallucination in LLM output when asked to perform natural language inference, which we note is a capability required of many downstream tasks such as summarization, question answering, etc. We show that users of LLMs may be subjected to faulty judgements if the content of their request overlaps with data in pretraining.
 However, it is difficult to ascertain for both a user or modeler exactly what is contained in pretraining data, or how this will interact with a user's query.
-Our proposed veracity prior shows promise in detecting potential overlaps, but model responses in applications of these cases are not explored.
-Further, the relative frequency prior demonstrates a much more subtle problem of corpus distribution that is naturally inherent to model pretraining.
+Our proposed attestation query shows promise in detecting potential overlaps, but model responses in applications of these cases are not explored.
+Further, the relative frequency bias demonstrates a much more subtle problem of corpus distribution that is naturally inherent to model pretraining on human generated text.

 In light of these, the potential harms of LLM use for drawing natural language inferences may include: offering inaccurate or irrelevant information to a user's query or contradiction of information provided in-context with a user's query.